PawkaMDS/pawka_back/README.md

     ```
 4. Setup the database:

-- In you localhost, create a new DB pawka_dev
+- In your pgAdmin, create a new DB called `pawka_dev`

-- Clone .env.dist file, rename the copy to .env.
+- Clone `.env.dist file`, rename the copy to `.env`.
 Adjust the DB settings to correspond to your local configuration.

 - In this file `/src/utils/sequelize.js`, uncomment this part to recreate an empty one: